 Development and application of peptide arrays for kinome analysis in agricultural species

 Phosphorylation is the predominant mechanism of post-translational modification for regulation of protein function.
 With central roles in virtually every cellular process, and strong linkages with many diseases, there is a considerable interest in defining and ultimately controlling kinase activities.
-Further, kinases represent highly attractive targets for drug design, with kinase inhibitors representing a primary area of drug development for many diseases, including infections.
+Kinases are attractive targets for drug design, with kinase inhibitors a primary area of drug development for many diseases, including infections.

-Investigations of human cellular phosphorylation events, which include over 500 different kinases and tens of thousands of phosphorylation targets, represent a daunting challenge for proteomic researchers and cell biologists.
-As such, there is a priority to develop tools that enable the evaluation of cellular phosphorylation events in a high-throughput, and biologically relevant fashion.
-Towards this objective methodologies for the creation of species-specific peptide arrays, and a software platform for analysis of kinomic data have been developed.
+Investigations of human cellular phosphorylation events, which include over 500 different kinases and tens of thousands of phosphorylation targets, are a daunting challenge for proteomic researchers and cell biologists.
+As such, tools are needed that enable the evaluation of cellular phosphorylation events in a high-throughput, and biologically relevant fashion.
+Towards this objective, methodologies for the creation of species-specific peptide arrays, and a software platform for analysis of kinomic data have been developed.
 These tools have been applied to a numerous species to investigate pathophysiological states such as a number of infection models, inflammation, cancer and biomarker discovery.